- Soil Association

 - Biodiversity & Profitability – Scottish Borders.
 For more info contact: diana@nourishscotland.org.uk

-The programme will also organise a series of webinars on more general topics (e.g. soil management, topics TBC) which will run over the winter months.
+The programme also organised a series of webinars on more general topics which ran over the winter months.

-Keep an eye on the project’s official website to find out more about our previous project outputs; and to keep up to date with upcoming events, and project news and resources!
+Read our final blog on the project and keep an eye on the project’s official website to keep up to date with project news and resources!

 Do you have any comments or questions?
 Please feel free to contact Ana.